ExitValue.ai

 Buyers underwrite homebuilders the same way they underwrite real estate developers, with an operating business overlay.
 The math below assumes you separate the two.

-Project-based custom builders — typically $5-50M revenue, building 10-40 high-end homes per year, mostly to spec or to a developed lot client — trade at 3-5x EBITDA.
+Project-based custom builders, typically $5-50M revenue, building 10-40 high-end homes per year, mostly to spec or to a developed lot client, trade at platform-tier earnings multiples.
 The narrow range reflects:

 • Project-based revenue volatility: each home is a one-off; revenue doesn't compound, doesn't recur.